gibbbone/hello-world/README.md

 # hello-world
-Test repository for the hello-world Github guide

-Hi, I'm Gibbone and I'm not a literal monkey, just a figurative one.
+Hi, I'm Gibbone and here's a GIF (hard g) of me learning to grok `git`.
-And what you're reading is just what would happen if a bunch a figurative monkeys would type on a computer.

 ![Example](monkeygif.gif)

+This is a test repository for the hello-world Github guide + some other things I've learned while moving my first steps on Github.